 Stevenson offers a variety of rigorous courses in a wide range of academic subjects, some of which are designated as “honors” and others that are “AP.”
 AP® courses transcend traditional secondary level courses: they are designed to be taught on a college level; they are intended for students who are skilled, hard-working, and ambitious; and they are taught by teachers who are passionate and well-prepared.
 It is not appropriate for a student to take too many of these courses, because our experience has shown that doing so does not allow for a healthy, balanced life.
 For this reason AP exams may be taken, and AP portfolios submitted, only with the prior approval of the Academic Review Committee.

 AP courses prepare students for a nationally standardized exam in May, which is scored on a scale of one to five.
 A score of three or better is considered passing (“qualified”), while a score of four or five (“well-qualified” or “extremely well-qualified”) will often earn a student placement or credit in college (although individual colleges’ policies vary considerably).
-Here is some recent data about Stevenson students’ experience with AP courses and exams:
+Here is data about Stevenson students’ experience with AP courses and exams in 2018:

 - 33% were 5

-- Approximately 95% of Stevenson seniors took one or more AP courses during their time at Stevenson.
+- 94% of Stevenson seniors took one or more AP courses during their time at Stevenson

 To learn more about the AP Program, visit the College Board website.